yutaokamoto/Cpp_modules/README.md

 #### How to use?　→　You may refer to the example.ipynb in Knapsack folder.
 	1. Download .so file.

- 	2. Create a .py or .ipynb file in the directory including .so file in 1.
+ 	2. Create a .py or .ipynb file in the directory including .so file of 1.

- 	3. Do "import Knapsack" for importing this TSP module.
+ 	3. Execute "import Knapsack" for importing this TSP module.

- 	4. Do "help(Knapsack)" for showing the outline of this module.
+ 	4. Execute "help(Knapsack)" for showing the outline of this module.
 You can get descriptions like below.

 		- The method's name.